eCom-dev5/Verta---A-LLM-Chatbot_blog/project/4-modelling.md

    - Summarizes structured metadata for clarity and brevity.

 3. **Supervisor Routing**
-   - The Supervisor Module determines whether the query relates to main llm or unstructured contextual data.
+   - The Supervisor Module determines whether the query relates to the main llm or unstructured contextual data.

 3. **Data Retrieval**
    - Contextual queries → Vectorstore Retriever retrieves relevant unstructured data.